 The bullet cores start as coils of lead wire.
-I cut the wire into smaller
+I cut the wire into smaller pieces

-pieces and squeeze them into perfect little cylinders, so that they will fit inside the bullet jackets.
+and squeeze them into perfect little cylinders, so that they will fit inside the bullet jackets.

 I process fired 22 rimfire cases into jackets in stages.
-First, I sort the cases
+First, I sort the cases by

-them in a bath with stainless steel pins to remove the crust that forms on the outside of the case during heat treatment.
+in a bath with stainless steel pins to remove the crust that forms on the outside of the case during heat treatment.

 The stainless steel pins also remove any remaining powder residue from inside and give the jackets a dull shine.
 In

 the pictures above, you can see the processed rimfire cases with lead cores inserted (on left), but not pressed into the jackets.

 On the right, a core about to be pressed into a jacket using a bullet press.

 To make bullets, you squish little lead cylinders into bullet jackets, form a point, clean

 up and finish the tips.
 Whether it's done on big, industrial presses like the ones used by Sierra or Nosler, or a small operation